lulinpeng/BAR/grpc-g++/README.md

 >**The core validation logic for CA certificate:**
 >1.
 I get a public key as a verifying key from the root certificate.
 >2.
-I verify the signature of the certificate from the counterpart to ensure the certificate is really issued by the CA.
+I verify the signature of the certificate sent by the counterpart to ensure the certificate is really issued by the CA of the root certificate.
 >3.
 I challenge the counterpart to prove ownership of private key which is corresponds to the public key inside the certificate.

 **My certificate: prove my own identity.** *It contains my public key and identity information, signed by a CA to authenticate me to others.
 Moreover, it is paired with its private key, creates digital signatures that demonstrate I control this identity.*